 Note: For MaxNewSize and PermSize, no matter how large the heap (specified by the -Xmx/Xms values), the MaxNewSize/NewSize should be defined at or below 2 GB.
-Likewise, the PermSize is less dependent on database size and should not need to be raised above 64M.

 Performance testing of the Data Store has shown that the New and Permanent Generation areas should be defined within a relatively tight threshold with the setup tool, doing the best job at predicting the needed New and Permanent sizes.
 Considering the New and Permanent Generations as fixed points helps simplify the tuning process of Old Generation with just the modification of -xmx/xms.